-- 25. Surrey County Council's Corporate Strategy 2018-2021 will be presented to the County Council at its meeting on 6 February 2018 for approval. - 26.
-The Strategy will be published on the Council's website in readiness for the start of the 2018/19 financial year. - 27.
-An internal communications campaign will be run to raise awareness of the Strategy. - 28.
-The measures and targets for the Council's priorities for 2018/19 will be finalised with progress reported throughout the year on the Council's website. - 29.
+- 25. The Strategy will be published on the council's website in readiness for the start of the 2018/19 financial year. - 26.
+An internal communications campaign will be run to raise awareness of the Strategy. - 27.
+The measures and targets for the council's priorities for 2018/19 will be finalised with progress reported throughout the year on the council's website. - 28.
 Select Committees will continue to scrutinise work programmes and performance.